top of page

 It's this "I can’t talk about a specific protocol" claim that is his most egregious because it is also completely false.

-However, as we can see, even the most well-written process is totally meaningless if the faculty leaders responsible for implementing it don’t follow it ... or won’t follow it ... or can’t even explain it.
+However, as we can see, even the most well-written process is totally meaningless if the faculty leaders responsible for implementing it don’t follow it, won’t follow it, or can’t even explain it.

-And if principals can't articulate their district's clear, policy-aligned protocols for antisemitic hate crimes the day after a major announcement went out detailing how the district failed to follow its own protocols when an antisemitic hate crime occurred - well, then - SDUHSD’s system is officially broken.
+If principals can't articulate their district's clear, policy-aligned protocols for antisemitic hate crimes the day after a major announcement went out detailing how the district failed to follow its own protocols when an antisemitic hate crime occurred, then SDUHSD’s system is officially broken.

 Jewish students - and all students - deserve more than platitudes and useless slogans claiming ‘hate has no place here’ when clearly it does.